graphjs/graphjs-server/README.md

 # GraphJS-Server

-> Master branch is currently unstable.
+> Master branch is currently unstable due to downstream packages ().
 Please check out and use the commit a1eb5fcba97ac0d8cdf8e8e1c7a497fa47e3b608.

 An event-driven, non-blocking GraphJS Server.